 The English Literature GCSE is currently taken at the end of year 10 and comprises of 2 exams.
 Paper 1 “Shakespeare and 19th century texts” paper 2 “Modern texts and Poetry”.
 Pupils study the following texts

 - Dr Jekyll and Mr Hyde by Robert Louise Stephenson

 - An Inspector Calls by J. B Priestly

 - An anthology of poems on themes of power and conflict set by AQA.

 The English Language exam also comprises two equally weighted papers.
 Paper 1 “Explorations in Creative Reading and Writing” examines pupils on both their reading and their writing skills with one unseen passage of text and writing task.
 Paper 2 “Writers viewpoints and perspectives” takes the same format with two unseen texts.

-Teachers in the Faculty: M, S, Butler (Director) Ms Chloe Phippen (Deputy director / Head of Media) Mrs Claire Williams, Mrs Erica Robinson, Mr Chris Davies, Mr Jordan Taylor and Ms L Foster (also assistant Head Teacher).
+Teachers in the Faculty: Ms Sally Butler (Director of English) Ms Chloe Phippen (Deputy Director of English/Director of Media) Mrs Claire Williams, Mrs Erica Robinson, Miss Alex Talbot, Mr Robert Reid and Ms Lucy Foster (Assistant Head Teacher).